mrk21/go-diff-fmt/README.md

 # go-diff-fmt

-Diff formatting library for Go(e.g. Unified format).
+Diff formatting library for Go.

-For expample, it formats line based diff by [github.com/sergi/go-diff](https://github.com/sergi/go-diff) to Unified format.
+For example, it can format line based diff by [github.com/sergi/go-diff](https://github.com/sergi/go-diff) to Unified format.

 **NOTICE:**